legendreddragon/legendreddragon.github.io/lord/masters/atsuko_sensei.md

 ## Strategy

-The minimum generally accepted Weapon / Armour that is needed to defeat Atsuko Sensei is Power Axe (200K) / Huge Axe (30K).
+The minimum generally accepted Weapon / Armour that is needed to defeat Atsuko Sensei is Power Axe (200K) / Iron Armour (30K).

 It has been accomplished with the Twin Swords/Bronze Armour, and people have failed with the Power Axe/Armour of Death and Jennie HOTT.
 Atsuko isn't called Atsucko for nothing; she's vicious on some days.